 With respect to language acquisition to pass the requisite examinations, and/or to conduct thesis and/or dissertation research, students may register to enroll or audit undergraduate language courses at the 00, 100, or 200 level offered at Bryn Mawr College.
-In all cases a request must be made to the Dean of Graduate Studies by the Director of Graduate Studies of the student's program explaining the circumstances that merit registration in one or more additional units of language instruction.
+In all cases a request must be made to the Dean of Graduate Studies by the Graduate Director of the student's program explaining the circumstances that merit registration in one or more additional units of language instruction.

-Similarly, with respect to skills acquisition needed to conduct thesis and/or dissertation research, students may register to enroll or audit undergraduate courses.
-Also in these cases, a request must be made to the Dean of Graduate Studies by the Director of Graduate Studies of the student's program explaining the circumstances that merit registration in courses providing skill instruction.
+Similarly, with respect to skills acquisition needed to conduct the sis and/or dissertation research, students may register to enroll or audit undergraduate courses.
+Also in these cases, a request must be made to the Dean of Graduate Studies by the Graduate Director of the student's program explaining the circumstances that merit registration in courses providing skill instruction.

-In general, only one such undergraduate course per year will be approved, with the exception of twosemester language sequences.
+In general, only one such undergraduate course per year will be approved, with the exception of two-semester language sequences.
 Undergraduate language and/or skills courses do not count towards a full time course load of three graduate courses (or two graduate courses if the student is a TA).